 The Deferred Capital Receipts Reserve holds the gain recognised on the disposal of non-current assets for which a cash settlement has yet to be received.
-Under statutory arrangements, the Authority does not treat these gains as usable for financing capital expenditure until they are backed by cash receipts.
+Under statutory arrangements, the Council does not treat these gains as usable for financing capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement takes place, amounts are transferred to the Capital Receipts Reserve.

 31-Mar-16 31-Mar-17

 £'000 £'000

 Balance at 1 April (31) (3,822)

-Transfer of deferred sales proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Account (3,822) -

-Transfer to Capital Receipts Reserve 31 2,789
+Transfer of deferred sales proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Account Transfer to Capital Receipts Reserve (3,822) 31 2,789

 Amount by which finance costs charged to the Comprehensive Income and Expenditure Statement are different from finance costs chargeable in the year in accordance with statutory requirements (3,791) 2,789

 Balance at 31 March (3,822) (1,033)

-(1,000)